Kiveton Park F.C. Women: History

 The women's section of Kiveton Park F.C. was formed in 2019, and entered a team into the Sheffield & Hallamshire Women's League Division Two for its first season.

 The team's first two campaigns were cut short by the COVID-19 pandemic, but in 2021–22 they earned promotion to Division One after finishing in second place.

 In 2023, they entered the Women's FA Cup for the first time, and in their first game in the competition they beat Sheffield Wednesday Ladies 3-0.
-After finishing as S&HWL Division One runners-up at the end of the 2023–24 season, the team was promoted to the North East Regional League Division One South.
+After finishing as S&HWL Division One runners-up at the end of the 2023–24 season, the team was promoted to the North East Regional League Division One South, but they suffered back-to-back relegations over the following two seasons.